Thoughts on Ten Years of Hubpages Participation and over 2 Million Page Views.

 I assumed you and your fellow classmates are all here in my class to learn the basic skills necessary to grow yourselves into GREAT writers.

 And let me tell you now that you only need to do a few things to be a great writer; you need to Read the great writers of the past and you need to read the popular writers of today.
-Reading what others write and learning how they get their stories across truly helps you grow and improve your own writing skills.
+Reading what others write and learning how they get their stories across truly helps a novice writer grow and improve their own writing skills.

 At the same time, you have to Write.